zacuke/Hangfire/README.md

   A console program calling SydneyWeatherSnapShots.Jobs.SydneyWetherSnapShot() when executed

 ### 5. PluginJobs
-  A class library which defines class SampleJob which can be dynanically loaded by MEFPluginJobAdaptor as long as the SampleJob assembly is in the search path
+  A class library which defines class SampleJob which can be dynamically loaded by MEFPluginJobAdaptor as long as the SampleJob assembly is in the search path
   SampleJob.Execute simply calls SydneyWeatherSnapShots.Jobs.SydneyWetherSnapShot()

 ### 6. HangfireCommon
   Utilities to allow define Hangfire jobs with
     1. MEF plugins
-    2. Json configuration file execute scripts and console programs
+    2. Json configuration file executes scripts and console programs